 Start a Christmas Countdown Campaign

-Countdown campaigns transform holiday shopping into exciting journeys through daily or weekly reveals.
-These come in three types: digital advent calendars offering daily deals, email series showing time-limited offers, or website countdown clocks highlighting upcoming sales.
+Countdown campaigns are powerful Christmas marketing campaign ideas that turn holiday shopping into fun daily or weekly reveals.
+Popular forms include digital advent calendars with daily deals, Christmas email marketing series with short-term offers, or countdown clocks that build buzz before sales launch.

 2. Design a Holiday Gift Guide